What to do with your 1099-K from Coinbase, Gemini, or GDAX for crypto taxes

 What is a 1099-K, and why did Coinbase send me one?

 A 1099-K is an informational form to report credit card transactions and third party network payments that you have received during the year.
+It is not an "entry" document, meaning you don't need to attach or "include" it in your tax return.
+For information about how to file your crypto taxes, continue reading below.

 You should receive a 1099-K if you received payments from credit card transactions or payments from a third party network.
 In the case of crypto, the third party network (Coinbase, GDAX, Gemini) is required to send you a 1099-K if your payments are over $20,000 or you have over 200 transactions.